June Haver: Career

-In 1946, she starred and received first-billing in Wake Up and Dream and Three Little Girls in Blue, both of which were well received and brought moderate success.
+In 1946, Haver starred and received top billing in Wake Up and Dream and Three Little Girls in Blue, both of which were well-received and brought moderate success.
 The following year, the role of Katie was written into the film I Wonder Who's Kissing Her Now just for Haver.

-Possibly best known for her roles in optimistic musicals, Haver's comedy star-turn in 1948's Scudda Hoo!
+Haver's comedy star turn in 1948's Scudda Hoo!
 Scudda Hay! was a major success.
 The same year, she starred as Marilyn Miller in the musical Look for the Silver Lining (1949).
-To resemble the actress as much as possible, Haver had to drive to the studio an hour earlier for make-up.

 The following year, she starred in The Daughter of Rosie O'Grady and I'll Get By.
-In 1951, Haver was teamed with Fox's newest asset, Marilyn Monroe, and previous co-star William Lundigan (her co-star from I'll Get By), in the low-budget comedy, Love Nest.
+In 1951, Haver was teamed with Fox's newest asset, Marilyn Monroe, and previous costar William Lundigan (her co-star from I'll Get By) in the low-budget comedy Love Nest.
 Though Haver was the lead and received top billing, most of the film's publicity centered on Monroe, who had a minor role and garnered under-the-title billing.
-Love Nest was June Haver's only full-length film in black and white.
-Her other 15 releases between 1943 and 1953 were shot in three-strip Technicolor, something of a record for a Hollywood Golden Age actress.
+Love Nest was Haver's only full-length film in black and white.
+Her other 15 films between 1943 and 1953 were shot in three-strip Technicolor.

-Following her marriage to Fred MacMurray in 1954, Haver remained largely retired from acting (her last appearances were as herself on The Lucy-Desi Comedy Hour in 1958 and Disneyland '59).
-June Haver's final film appearance was in 1953's The Girl Next Door.
+Following her marriage to MacMurray in 1954, Haver mostly retired from acting (her last appearances were as herself on The Lucy-Desi Comedy Hour in 1958 and in Disneyland '59).
+Her final film appearance was in 1953's The Girl Next Door.
 Haver and MacMurray adopted two daughters and remained together until MacMurray's death in 1991.

 At the urging of friends Ann Miller and Ann Rutherford, Haver finally joined the Academy of Motion Picture Arts and Sciences at the age of 75.
-For her contribution to the motion picture industry, June Haver has a star on the Hollywood Walk of Fame at 1777 Vine Street.
+For her contribution to the motion picture industry, Haver has a star on the Hollywood Walk of Fame at 1777 Vine Street.